 … and Three Reasons Why You Should Book a Documentary Session

-What I do want to help you see is why, even in a time when we’re all photographers and videographers, hiring someone to document your family might mean something different than the everyday documentation with smartphones.
+At the same time, life with smartphones comes at a cost—one you don’t need explained.
+What is worth exploring is why, even in a time when we’re all photographers and videographers, hiring someone to document your family can offer something different from everyday snapshots.

 When you’re the one holding the phone, you’re usually not in the photo.
 Or if you are, it’s a selfie.
 Or rushed.
 Or after you’ve already handed someone else the phone and told them how to take it.